search ]

-In this post, we’ll explain what hooks are, go over different types of hooks, see some examples of hooks in action, and even show how to create your own hooks.
+In this guide, we’ll explain what hooks are, cover the two types (Actions and Filters), walk through practical examples, and show how to create your own hooks.

 Explanation of Terms